4ailabs/teleprompter-/README.md

 - Built with modern web technologies
 - Inspired by professional theater teleprompter systems
 - Designed for accessibility and ease of use
+- Mobile-optimized for modern devices
+- PWA-ready for app-like experience